practicalli/clojure/testing/index.md

 * [Scenari](https://github.com/jgrodziski/scenari) - executable specification / BDD in Clojure
 * [kaocha-cucumber](https://github.com/lambdaisland/kaocha-cucumber) - support for Cucumber tests in the gerkin format
+* [speclj](https://github.com/slagyr/speclj) - TDD/BDD framework for Clojure and ClojureScript based on RSpec.

- some other BDD libraries are discussed at https://github.com/gphilipp/bdd-guide-clojure
+Alternative BDD libraries are discussed at https://github.com/gphilipp/bdd-guide-clojure

-## Test runners and related plugins

-Leiningen and book build tools provide test runners and also have plugins to add more features.
-There are also standalone test runners available as libraries.

-* [eftest](https://github.com/weavejester/eftest) - James Reeves fast and pretty test runner for clojure.test and compatable test libraries (midge, etc)
-* [Kaocha](https://github.com/lambdaisland/kaocha) - full featured next gen test runner for Clojure
+## Performance testing
-* [cljs-test-display](https://github.com/bhauman/cljs-test-display) - visual display of in-browser ClojureScript test run
+* time - simple results of evaluating an expression
-* [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh) - Leiningen plugin to run tests on file changes
-* [humane-test-output](https://github.com/pjstadig/humane-test-output) - Leiningen plugin for more human readable test output with equality assertions diffed.
-* [Bolth](https://github.com/yeller/bolth) - a more humane test runner
+* criterion - a realistic measure of performance for clojure expressions
-* [bat-test](https://github.com/metosin/bat-test) - test runner for boot projects
+* [Gatling](https://gatling.io/) - open source & commercial load test tool for web applications
+* [clj-gatling](https://github.com/mhjort/clj-gatling) - wrapper around Gatling which enables tests to be expressed in Clojure.

 ## Articles on testing in Clojure